xristos-avgerinos/Paint-Application/README.md

-# Second individual assignment for the lesson "Object Oriented Application Development".
+# Paint Application

-A responsive paint application created with WinForms Visual C# on .NET Framework.
+An individual project that was developed as a university assignment for the subject "Object Oriented Application Development" representing a responsive paint application created with WinForms Visual C# on .NET Framework.<br>

 The application supports some basic design features like:

 • Straight sections